Why Does NIST 800 Matter to My Organization?

-- Security Assessment: Perform periodic tests to insure physical and electronic security controls are operating property and provide adequate effective security.
+- Security Assessment: Perform periodic tests to ensure physical and electronic security controls are operating the property and provide adequate effective security.

 - System and Communications Protection: Monitor, control, and protect information transmitted or received by the IT environment at the external boundaries and key internal boundaries of the environment.